AndreaVitale/av.imageview/README.md

 Any PR will be really appreciated!

-**Warning**: after the major release of Ti SDK 6.0.0.GA, all Android titanium modules must be rebuilt and will not longer be compatible with previous version of the SDK like 5.x.x.
-To give a support on both situations, every release will be built with two different major number version: 1.x.y for SDK <= 5.5.1.GA and 2.x.y for SDK >= 6.0.0.GA.

 ## Get it

 Clone this repository or directly download the latest packaged module version [here](https://github.com/AndreaVitale/imageview/blob/master/dist/av.imageview-iphone-1.0.0.zip?raw=true).